 While Dry Eye is chronic, 12 minutes of treatment can provide 1-3 years of relief, which is why it’s important to seek treatment right away.
 Just like brushing or flossing your teeth, Dry Eye must be managed in between visits to help avoid the reoccurrence of symptoms.
 If you’re taking the appropriate steps, dry eye and MGD can be easy to manage.

 The symptoms of dry eye are sneaky because people often believe their irritation is caused by something else.
 So, they put off getting treatment and instead attribute their discomfort to eye strain, allergies or contacts.
 Left untreated, dry eye can worsen over time because it’s a chronic and progressive condition—like arthritis.
 If not treated, your glands could stop working, leading to pain, ulcers or scars on your cornea.
 In some cases, an untreated Dry Eye can cause a loss of vision.
-If you think you may have Dry Eye, schedule a free phone consultation with Brill Eye Center.
+If you think you may have Dry Eye, take our online test here, and make an appointment at our office.